QutEcoacoustics/emu/docs/installing.md

   2. Clone this repository and build EMU yourself
     - Programs you make on your own computer are exempt from the security policy
     - See [CONTRIBUTING](../CONTRIBUTING.md) for instructions
+- If needed apply the execute permission with `chmod u+x emu` inside the emu folder.

 ## Latest versions